CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## **Task 6: Connecting and Securing your Azure DevOps environment to MDC**

-1. Navigate to Azure portal.
+1. Navigate to the Azure portal.

 1. Search and select **Microsoft Defender for Cloud** from the portal